tchoi8/teachingasart2018/assignments/3_Syllabus/sam_hains.md

 #### Week 2:
 Session 03: Field Trip - How might 'virtual experience' exist in physical space?
 [Dialogue in the Dark](http://www.dialogue-in-the-dark.com/).<br/>
 Session 04: Reality as social construction.
 Community as assemblage of people.
-We will consider how ideas and systems can be broken down into other ideas and yet maintain their significance as a whole.
+Drawing from Deleuze notion of 'Assemblage Theory' we will consider how ideas and systems can be broken down and yet maintain their significance as a whole.
 We will pay close attention to how this applies to notions of community in rural, urban and online contexts. <br/>
 Homework:  Field trip report

 ### Module 2:  Virtual Spaces